divyansh42/aws-cli/README.md

       - name: images-url
         emptyDir: {}
     ```
-    otherwise, if configMap is needed:
+    otherwise, if ConfigMap is needed:

     ```
     workspaces: